-Without a positive attitude, we cannot persevere.
-Perseverance is the point of positivity.
+Without a positive attitude, we cannot persevere; Perseverance is the point of positivity.

 You don’t always have to have a reason for why something happens, but you can use whatever happens for a greater cause.

 “Whatever purifies you is the right path, I will not try to define it.
 Let go of your mind then be mindful.
 Close your ears and listen.” -Rumi

 3. Be Absolutely Present

-Positivity is telling yourself that this moment is what matters.
+A positive mental attitude is telling yourself that this moment is what matters.
 You can’t regret the past or see the future.
 The only way to be positive is to be here.

 For example, “Nothing bad is happening right now” is an easy one to incorporate.
 Your past traumas can’t trip you when you ground yourself in the present, and your ability to reason further develops to the point that even if you can’t see the future, you know it will play out like this—with you empowered and in the moment, using all your wisdom and tools and positivity to persevere.
-That’s all you need.

 4. Practice Self-Love